 What Rule Should You Follow For Effective Stock Rotation?

 What rule should you follow for effective stock rotation?
 When it comes to effective stock rotation, there are two main rules.
-The first-in, first out (FIFO) method involves selling the products that arrive first in your store.
+The first-in, first-out (FIFO) method involves selling the products that arrive first in your store.
 The first-expired, first-out (FEFO) approach is used to manage perishable products or those with a specific expiry date.
 The rule you follow will depend on the types of products you are selling.

-When it comes to the best practices of inventory management, stock rotation is near the very top of the list.
-This is because stock rotation is an approach that helps you to ease the problem of stock loss.
-It gives you better control over the movement of products into and out of your store.
-In turn, this allows you to organise your stock so that you avoid loss by way of expiration or obsolescence.
-On top of this, effective stock management also increases food safety as it reduces the chances of expired products causing customers harm.
+Regarding best practices in inventory management, stock rotation is near the top of the list.
+This is because stock rotation is an approach that helps you ease the stock loss problem.
+It gives you better control over the movement of products in and out of your store.
+This allows you to organise your stock to avoid loss due to expiration or obsolescence.
+Additionally, effective stock management enhances food safety by reducing the likelihood of expired products harming customers.

 There are two main stock rotation or inventory replenishment methods worth noting.
 These include: